Imagine No Possessions, Imagine Venezuela

 Before you judge Venezuela's looters, consider what you would do if your children were starving.

 So much for "no hunger."
 What about the "brotherhood of man"?
 Not only is looting soaring in Venezuela, but so are all forms of crime.
 It has gotten so far out of control that mobs of vigilantes are burning people alive in the streets over petty thefts.
 It turns out then when people are starving, there's not a lot of brotherhood.
 Instead, they fight like dogs over a bone.

 Now for the part about "no greed."
 If there's one thing the history of socialism teaches us, it's that government officials can always find a way to live like kings while the people starve.
 So in Venezuela we see rampant corruption, with Hugo Chavez's daughter amassing a fortune estimated in the billions.

-There’s a lot of other baggage that comes with “idealistic” worldview of socialism.
-John Lennon also asked us to “imagine there’s no heaven” and “no religion.”
-This was not just about atheism, but about a range-of-the-moment outlook in which we were supposed to be “living for today.”
-Living in the present because “now is all there is” was a really big thing in the 1960s.
+There's a lot of other baggage that comes with the "idealistic" worldview of socialism.
+John Lennon also asked us to "imagine there's no heaven" and "no religion."
+This was not just about atheism, but about a range-of-the-moment outlook in which we were supposed to be "living for today."
+Living in the present because "now is all there is" was a really big thing in the 1960s.
 The hippies wanted us to be like the lilies of the field and take no thought for the morrow.

 That's one thing socialism has delivered on.
 It's easy to live only for today when long-term planning has become impossible and you have no idea where your next meal is coming from.